-So the point here is that no matter what we're doing, being authentic and truthful is the key to building credibility.
+The point here is that no matter what we're doing, being authentic and truthful is the key to building credibility.
+That's the art of being an authentic person and having character, good, consistent character.
 The art, though, is a little more than that.
 The art of influence is more than truthfulness.
 For example, being completely truthful, but also negative, is not a good approach.
 Negativity does't get you far.
 Complaining tends to not build a following.
-Approach matters.
-This article from Fast Company talks about words and approaches that tend to not work, like using the word "great" too much in an interview.
-Or if you're selling an idea, try not to say "It's going to be "Huge", not every time.
-Pretty sure I heard that from someone recently.
-Another tip, don't over sell.
+So your approach matters.
+I read this article from Fast Company talks about words and approaches that tend to not work, like using the word "great" too much in an interview.
+Or if you're selling an idea, try not to say "It's going to be "Huge", at least not every time!
+Another tip is don't over sell.
 It is hard to be viewed as credible when everything you profess to be doing is bigger and better than anything anyone has ever done before.
 So maybe, you know, mix in a little humility.

 The science part of influencing is where psychology and social psychology come into play, the behavioral sciences.
 To be good at influencing people it helps to understand people, like what motivates someone, or what do they like to do, or, well, so many things.
 We all have some level of these skills, but to be really good at this influencing thing, you have to go deeper.
 For example, it is quite helpful to understand this social psychology theorm referred to as the Fundamental Attribution Error.
 This explains one reason people do what they do, and why they sometimes react the way they do, and more importantly, why we make terrible assumptions about why someone did something, over and over.
 I highly recommend you look this one up and study it until you get it.
 This is one of hundreds if not thousands of things you will learn in studying the behavioral sciences.